rainsworth/intro-to-github/04_GitHubTour.md

    - Your personal dashboard is the main hub of your activity on GitHub.
    - The dashboard might be confusing until we cover the topics related to repositories (such as issues, pull requests, etc.).
    - But in general, your dashboard provides easy access to your recent repositories and organisations (left sidebar), your recent activity and all activity from people you follow (centre column), and to explore featured repositories (right sidebar).
-   - Click the icon in the top right corner and select "Your profile".
+   - Click the icon (your GitHub profile image or avatar) in the top right corner and select "Your profile".
 3. GitHub profile: https://github.com/rainsworth
    - This is the page that shows information about a user's activity on GitHub.
    - User profile information such as name, description, links and organisations can be seen in the left sidebar.